Team

 Amanda Hardin, BSN, RN

-Amanda Hardin is a Registered Nurse, NRA and USCCA Certified Firearms Instructor, and the founder of Lipstick Tactical.
+Amanda Hardin is a Registered Nurse, NRA and USCCA Certified Firearms Instructor.
 With over a decade of experience teaching firearms safety, emergency response, and self-defense, Amanda brings a rare combination of clinical insight and cultural competence to the conversation around firearms and mental health.

-In 2024, Amanda established the Mind & Safety Institute™, a 501(c)(3) organization dedicated to bridging the gap between behavioral health and firearm ownership.
-As the creator of Firearm Informed Therapy™, she leads a groundbreaking effort to equip clinicians with the tools to engage firearm-owning clients through evidence-based training, stigma reduction, and culturally competent care.
+Amanda established the Mind & Safety Institute™, a 501(c)(3) organization dedicated to bridging the gap between behavioral health and firearm ownership.
+As the creator of Firearm-Informed Training, she leads a groundbreaking effort to equip clinicians with the tools to engage firearm-owning clients through evidence-based training, stigma reduction, and culturally competent care.

 MELCRIS

-Melcris Taguba is the Executive Assistant at Lipstick Tactical, where she ensures smooth and efficient operations across all facets of the organization.
-She manages high-level administrative functions, including financial coordination and logistics for private classes, corporate events, and the Firearm Informed Therapist Program.
-With a sharp eye for detail and a proactive approach, Melcris plays a key role in supporting the CEO and keeping the team organized and mission-focused.
+Melcris Taguba is the Executive Assistant at Mind and Safety Institute, where she ensures smooth and efficient operations across all facets of the organization.
+She manages high-level administrative functions, including financial coordination, logistics for trainings and the Firearm Informed Therapist Program.
+With a sharp eye for detail and a proactive approach, Melcris plays a key role in supporting the Executive Director and keeping the team organized and mission-focused.

-Outside the office, Melcris enjoys outdoor adventures like hiking and stays active through CrossFit and running—bringing the same energy and discipline to her personal life that she applies to her work at Lipstick Tactical.
+Outside the office, Melcris enjoys outdoor adventures like hiking and stays active through CrossFit and running bringing the same energy and discipline to her personal life that she applies to her work at Mind and Safety Institute.

 Board Of Directors